volcano852/ethereum-masterclass/README.md

 Store private keys and can sign transactions
 Does not download the chain data, discuss with the MetaMask server (and then we need to trust them :-) )

+## Difference between a call & a transaction

+Transaction:
+- published to the network
+- processed by miners
+- if valid miners publish it on the blockchain
+- Is a write transaction(update the state, use ether (gas))
+- Asynchronous operation: the result-value is the hash of the transaction (need to wait then until the transaction is mined)

+Call:
+- read only operation
+- local and free (does not consume gas)
+- synchronous (return value is returned immediately)
+- 'constant' keyword in a solidity contract

+Do contracts create transactions ?
+- Call (readonly): Local contract call (synchronous, cost no gas).
+Contract A calls Contracts B (synchronous, cost no gas)
+- Transactions (write): Contract direct invocation : OK.
+Contract A -> Contract B. Who is the caller ??
+Ethereum yellow paper says this is the same transaction.
+The same miner will work on the same transaction and one single return-value
+Transactions between contracts are mined within the same block and returned all together